torvalds/linux/Documentation/livepatch/shadow-vars.rst

 Sometimes it may not be convenient or possible to allocate shadow variables alongside their parent objects.
-Or a livepatch fix may require shadow varibles to only a subset of parent object instances.
+Or a livepatch fix may require shadow variables for only a subset of parent object instances.
 In these cases, the klp_shadow_get_or_alloc() call can be used to attach shadow variables to parents already in-flight.

 For commit 1d147bfa6429, a good spot to allocate a shadow spinlock is